-Ranging from challenging long distance trails with cosy pubs and welcoming guest houses en route, to leisurely circular walks through pretty hamlets and wildlife rich coast and countryside, Northumberland has it all.
+Ranging from challenging long distance routes with cosy pubs and welcoming guest houses en route, to leisurely circular walks through pretty hamlets and wildlife rich coast and countryside, Northumberland has it all.
 We asked a few of Northumberland’s walking experts to give us their highlights on Northumberland’s long distance walks.

 Discover castles, golden beaches, wildlife and history on the Northumberland Coast Path.
 It’s made for walking; if you want something remote, head north of Bamburgh Castle and past Stag Rock to a wilder coast, the sea on one side, sand dunes on the other and on the far horizon stands Lindisfarne Castle.
 Alternatively, the path from Craster to Dunstanburgh offers a gentler walk, but you’ll love it all, wherever you go, so much so that you’ll be coming back for more.